akshaydnicator/Twitter-Sentiment-Analysis-NLP-Hackathon/README.md

 ## Approach and Implementation
 ### Data Preparation
 Both the training and test file tweets have been **pre-processed using one standardized process** as given below:
-- Removing any URLs, twitter user handles, punctuation marks, numbers and whitespaces from the train and test tweets along with converting them to lower case and lemmetaizing further to normalize the text datasets to feed into different vector models
+- Removing any URLs, twitter user handles, punctuation marks, numbers and whitespaces from the train and test tweets along with converting them to lower case and lemmetizing further to normalize the text datasets to feed into different vector models
 - Using **Spacy, BERT and ELMo models** to create tweet embeddings with dimensions as (300,), (768,) and (1024,) respectively
 - Using various combinations of the three state-of-the-art vector models so as to create vector arrays of dimenstions (300+768,), (300+1024,), (768+1024,) and (300+768+1024,).
 These feature vectors were used as an input to feed into different classification models
 - Apart from that, two other features were also extracted from tweets.
 Using **data exploration techniques** it was realized that the usage of **length of tweet and length of punctuation marks** in a tweets could increase the accuracy of a standard LinearSVC model when used in conjuntion with Tf-idf vectorizer.
 Hence, these features were also normalized using sklearn **MinMaxScaler** and added as additional features to earlier feature vectors to feed into different classification models